zhxl0903/Apple-Segmentation-FCN/README.md

-# Fully Convolutional Networks (FCN) for Apple Segmentation
+# Fully Convolutional Networks for Apple Segmentation
 This project performs Apple Segmentation task on MinneApple dataset using some fully convolutional models including Fully Convolutional Networks (FCN) and DeeplabV3.

 ## Evaluation